 About Michigan State University

 The Urban & Regional Planning Program provides a broad education at the undergraduate and graduate levels, with particular expertise in community development, environment and sustainability, real estate and housing, economic development, and transportation.
 Faculty members have strong academic and professional backgrounds, offering a diverse range of perspectives on the practice of planning.
 The Program adopts a global focus and provides several international opportunities for students to study abroad, and to work with international students and faculty visiting the Program.
-We offer a Bachelor of Urban and Regional Planning, a Master of Urban and Regional planning, and a MURP/JD dual degree.Points of Distinction
+We offer a Bachelor of Urban and Regional Planning (BSURP), a Master of Urban and Regional Planning (MURP) - one additional year after BSURP, a MURP and a MURP/JD dual degree and an online, 30-credit, Masters in International Planning Studies (MIPS) degree.Points of Distinction

 Urban and regional planning program deals with aspects of design and regulation of the uses of space that focus on the physical form, economic functions, and social impacts of the urban environment and on the location and flow of different activities within it.
 It stimulates creative and systematic approaches for addressing and resolving the physical, economic and social problems of towns, cities and larger regions.
 Teaching Focus> Urban Policy and Governance; Community and Economic Development and Methods; Land Use and the Environment Planning; Transportation Planning; Environmental and Sustainable Development; Globalization and Urbanization; and Technology and Development.Degrees & Programs